 Parents or legal guardians are required to complete a CSEF application form and lodge it with their child’s school for processing.

-Application forms should be completed and lodged with schools by 29th February 2016, as payments are made from March.
+Application forms should be completed and lodged with schools as soon as possible in term one, as payments are made from March onwards.
 However schools will be able to accept and process applications up until the end of term two each year.